-To inform the direction of the product, we launched a large-scale quantitative study with 1,000 utility customers — half E.ON customers, half from other major UK suppliers.
+To inform the direction of the product, we launched a large-scale quantitative study with 1,000 utility customer.
+Half E.ON customers, half from other major UK suppliers.

 The results were clear: